Home

 • If you wash your applique blocks individually after stitching, the background can shrink more than you expect.

-With this extra insurance, you'll be able to easily square up your applique blocks when they are stitched.
+With this extra insurance, you'll be able to easily square up your applique blocks when the stitching is complete.

 The intersection of these two lines is the block center.
 The lines, themselves, will be used as registration lines for placement.